theboulder6/BloodBorne-Board-Game/current version/Blood Gems/Blood gem scratch ideas.md

 Zealot: When you gain this card choose a doctrine, the card counts as two devotion for the chosen doctrine

-Ritualist:  at any time you may spend 1 blood vial, 1 insight, 1 echo, and gain one Beasthood to draw a blood gem from the top of the deck
+Ritualist:  At any time you may spend 1 blood vial, 1 insight, 1 echo, and gain one Beasthood to draw a blood gem from the top of the deck

+Clairvoyant: During single exploration decisions, after the first outcome is read you may change your decision one time

 Duelist: replace your retaliate reaction with the following reaction "Parry